Tomkoid/blokator/README.md

 cd blokator
 ```

-In that directory we can compile blokator:
+In that directory we can compile Blokator:

 ```
 cargo build --release